 Setting Up a Development Environment

-If you are doing any significant work, please open an issue and communicate with the rest of the team first.
-This project is evolving rapidly, and we don't want to see people do a bunch of work that conflicts with other work that's being done, and can't end up being merged to the main project.
+If you're doing any significant work, please open an issue and communicate with the rest of the team first.
+This project is evolving steadily, and we don't want to see people do a bunch of work that conflicts with other work that's being done, and can't end up being merged to the main project.

 Also, if you haven't done so already, please review the Testing on Your Own Account page before moving forward.